 In 1990, CCHO secured City approval mandating that 50% of all San Francisco Redevelopment Agency tax increment funding be allocated to affordable housing, by far the largest such set aside in the State of California.

 In 1990, CCHO partnered with the Coalition on Homelessness to fill a much-needed gap, creating a new organization specifically focused on permanent supportive housing for the homeless, Community Housing Partnership.

 In 1986, CCHO comprehensively restructured City land use and development law with the passage of Proposition M, which linked downtown office development to infrastructure and public amenities, the first such measure in any major American city.

-In 1985, CCHO planned and implemented the first “Office/Housing Linkage” ordinance in the nation, which has generated over $45 million.
+In 1985, CCHO planned and implemented the first Jobs Housing Linkage fee in the nation.

 In the 1970s, in the infancy of the Community Development Block Grant program (CDBG), CCHO succeeded in institutionalizing funding for housing development corporations in San Francisco, the first major American city to have such a program.